 What to do next

 - Want to talk to someone about how the SECURE Act may affect you?
-Find an advisor near you to discuss a plan.
+Find a financial professional near you to discuss a plan.

 - Learn more about Scholar's Edge 529 Plan, with investments managed by Principal.

 - Have a retirement account from your employer with service through Principal?
 Log in to principal.com to see if your mix of investments is on point.
 First time logging in?
 Get started.

 - Opening an Individual Retirement Account is an ongoing way to save for retirement on your own.
 Learn more about an IRA with Principal.

 1 The SECURE Act was included in the Further Consolidated Appropriations Act, 2020, with other legislation that impacts retirement plans.

 2 If you own 5% or more of a business, consult your tax advisor about how RMDs may affect you.

 3 IRA contributions may or may not be deductible depending upon income levels and participation in a plan.
 Consult your tax advisor to learn what it means to you.